Mahboob-A/online-judge/README.md

 #### Create the docker image

-**You must creat the below image in order to run the Judge successfully.**
+**You must creat the below image and volume in order to run the Judge successfully.**

 Go the the path to Dockerfile